 for any tree-cycle $c$ of $T_s$.

 Proof.
 Clearly the tree-cycles in $T_s$ have the same intersection number (by symmetry).
 Let $c$ be a tree-cycle of $T_s$.
-Note that $c$ is a triangle ($|c| = 3$), so the corresponding internal tree-cycles class is empty: $|\cap^i_{T,c}| = 0$.
-Also note that $c$ is a transitless tree-cycle because its nodes are: the central node and two leaf nodes of $T_s$.
-So the external tree-cycle class is the only non-empty class:
+Note that $c$ is a triangle ($|c| = 3$), so the corresponding internal tree-cycle class is empty: $|\cap^i_{T,c}| = 0$.
+Being $c$ a transitless tree-cycle because its nodes are: the central node and two leaf nodes of $T_s$.
+Thus the external tree-cycle class is the only non-empty one:

 \end{lemma}

 \begin{proposition} Let $G=K_n$ and let $T_s$ be a star spanning tree of $G$.
 Then the following property holds

 where $T$ is any spanning tree of $G$.